-The organisers of ePIC 2018 are inviting authors and practitioners to submit contributions to the 16th conference on Trust, Identity and their technologies—Open Badges, ePortfolios, Social Networks and Blockchains.
+The organisers of ePIC 2018 are inviting authors and practitioners to submit contributions to the 16th conference on Recognition, Trust, Identity and their technologies—Open Badges, ePortfolios, Social Networks and Blockchains.

 Two years after publishing the Bologna Open Recognition Declaration (ePIC 2016) one year after exploring alternative credentials and alternative to credentials (ePIC 2017), ePIC 2018 is exploring how opening recognition technologies and practices could lead to the emergence of Open Recognition Ecosystems.